Last Updated on 6 July 2023 by Editorial Team

 Roles and Responsibilities of Construction Workers

-A construction worker can have several roles and responsibilities on building sites.
-Their main responsibilities include:-
+Construction workers can have several roles and responsibilities on building sites.
+For example, their main responsibilities include:-

 1. Preparing and Setting Up the Construction Site

-Workers prepare and set up the construction site by clearing the area, laying foundations, and setting up scaffolding and other equipment.
+Firstly, workers prepare and set up the site by clearing the area, laying foundations, and setting up scaffolding and other equipment.

 2. Reading and Following Blueprints and Plans